Hay River Territorial Park

-Located on Vale Island in Hay River, (follow signs, it’s about 10 km/6 miles past the towns Visit Information Centre) this park offers fantastic swimming on the sandy shores of Great Slave Lake, unique viewing of barges and fishing vessels plying the waters and great opportunities to fish for northern pike.
+Located on Vale Island in Hay River (10 km/6 miles past the local Visit Information Centre, follow the signs along Hwy 2 for directions) this park offers fantastic swimming on the sandy shores of Great Slave Lake, unique viewing of cargo barges and fishing vessels plying the waters and great opportunities to fish for northern pike.

-- One of the remnants of an enormous inland sea scoured out of the Canadian shield by glaciers during the last ice age
+- The Lake is remnant of an enormous inland sea scoured out of the Canadian shield by glaciers during the last ice age.

 - The deepest lake in North America at 616 metres/2,027 feet deep

 This lovely forested campground offers a wilderness setting with modern amenities (including coin laundry).
 The campground has 67 powered campsites including a 24 site, group camping area (powered) located lakeside at the Territorial Park Beach.
 To inquire about group campsite availability contact the park directly (Contact Us) or email Parks@gov.nt.ca.